lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 ============

 This tutorial is a direct sequel to Portal tutorial 01: Introduction to DP0.3: the ``MPCORB`` and ``SSObject`` tables.
-Those two tables contain derived parameters for individial simulated Solar System objects.
+Those two tables contain derived parameters for individual simulated Solar System objects.

 This tutorial focuses on the DP0.3 ``SSSource`` and ``DiaSource`` tables, which contain measured and derived values for individial simulated Solar System objects on a per-observation basis.